 Bulldog and French Bulldog Corneal Ulcer TIPS & WARNINGS

-Bulldog ulcer tip #2 R/C EXAM: r/c exams are critical to confirm healing, they usually involved a cornea negative staining
+r/c exams are critical to confirm healing; they usually require a cornea-negative staining

-Bulldog ulcer tip #3 OPHTHALMOLOGIST: referral to a specialist might be required for a nonhealing corneal ulcer or a severe deep, melting, or perforating one.
+A referral to a specialist might be required for a nonhealing corneal ulcer or a severe, deep, melting, or perforating one.

-Bulldog ulcer wanring#1 ATROPINE: in addition to relaxing the spasm the atropine ophthalmic drops will also dilate your bulldog pupils, thus you need to keep your bulldog away from bright light.
+Besides relieving the spasm, the atropine ophthalmic drops will also dilate your bulldog’s pupils.
+Therefore, it’s important to keep your bulldog away from direct, bright light.

 *This guide was compiled courtesy of Dr. Kraemer, a “must-read” manual for any current or future bully owner